windweller/Tinker/README.md

 # Tinker
-Tinker is a parallel-by-default File/Directory/Data Management System with additional interface to NLP and ML libraries.
+Tinker is a parallel-by-default File/Multi-File/Data Management System with additional interface to NLP and ML libraries.
 Tinker right now uses Scala's awesome Stackable Trait Pattern, and is tightly integrated with powerful Akka Stream to handle task parallelization and pipelining.

+It offers the ease of reading multiple formated files and merge/process as one, parallelize normal file operations (some of them NLP related) such as filtering, tokenization, compressing/aggregating rows, and so on.

 ## Design Philosophy